Condoms are one of the most effective ways to prevent pregnancy and protect against sexually transmitted infections (STIs).

-A male condom can be used for penile oral sex.
+An outside condom can be used for penile oral sex.
 It should be applied before any oral sex begins.
-Put the condom on as you could for vaginal or anal sex.
+Put the condom on as you would for vaginal or anal sex.
 Likewise, after an orgasm or ejaculation, you should remove the condom, being careful not to spill any semen.

 You can use lube with condoms.
 It can reduce friction and increase sensation.